fohrloop/granite-tools/docs/scoring-key-efforts.md

 ### Fit the model

 First, fit the model.
-This creates raw scores (JSON) file for the scores of the anchor ngrams (anchor ngrams are the ngrams included in the score ratios of the scoreratio file).
+This creates raw anchor nrgram scores (JSON) file for the scores of the anchor ngrams (anchor ngrams are the ngrams included in the score ratios of the scoreratio file).
 The command is:

 ```
-[python | uv run] granite_tools/scripts/scoreratios_fit.py [config_file] [bigram_ranking_file] [scoreratio_file] [scores_raw_out_file]
+[python | uv run] granite_tools/scripts/scoreratios_fit.py [config_file] [bigram_ranking_file] [bigram_scoreratio_file] [bigram_raw_anchor_scores_json]
 ```

+where the `bigram_raw_anchor_scores_json` defines the output file.
 **Example**:

 ```
-uv run granite_tools/scripts/scoreratios_fit.py examples/keyseq_effort.yml tmp/granite.ranking tmp/granite.scoreratios.yml tmp/granite.scores-raw.json
+uv run granite_tools/scripts/scoreratios_fit.py examples/config.yml tmp/granite.ranking tmp/granite.bigram.scoreratios.yml tmp/bigram-anchor-scores-raw.json
 ```

-**Note**: This step may run 2-7 minutes depending on the data and power of the CPU in use.
+**Note**: This step may run 5-10 minutes depending on the data and power of the CPU in use.

 The output will be a JSON file like this: